zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 Nice, we encrypted a plaintext into ciphertext, which is completely different than the plaintext.
 And we decrypted it back to the original plaintext with the same secret key.

-But how does the second statement works?
+But how does the second statement work?
 What does the `$` (dollar sign) do?

-`$` in Haskell acts like operators in order to avoid parentheses.
+`$` in Haskell acts as operators in order to avoid parentheses.

 So `decryptMsgECB s $ encryptMsgECB s "this is a secret"` will be executed as `decryptMsgECB s (encryptMsgECB s "this is a secret")`.
 Then, the result of `encryptMsgECB s "this is a secret"` will be passed to `decryptMsgECB s`.
 And then the result got printed out.